jimrothstein/docs/ALZ/ALZ_chronology_MAIN.md

     -   to abuse legal process.
 4. You must Verify every claim.
 Challenge every financial claim.
 5. If you are uncertain, read the police reports; civil and family court files; her motions and Appeals.
-ALZ adores the legal process, pro se or with private counsel;  Decades of data.
+ALZ appears to enjoy the legal process, pro se or with private counsel;  Decades of data.
 Do not be fooled by court appearances.
 6. Document, document, even small infractions.
 She chips away; but makes few big mistakes.
 If you do not document, there will be a mountain of bad behavior but no `violations.`  (see how Angie Donhoo documented)
 6. Watch for one important ALZ error:  The lies do not stand up to slightest scrutiny.
 If you do not check, she will skate by and so usually does so.
-As I found in my case, the lies last long enough to fool judge, but unwind with a phone call or two.
-Within 24 hours, the lies are felonies.
-Doubt I am the only such victim.
+As I found in my case, the lies last long enough to fool judge.
+With modicum of effort, her claims  rapidly unwind, leaving nothing but fables and felonies.

+  Doubt I am
+the only such victim.
 7. Talk to people who were not fooled (most are).
 AG Kallery or PO Angie Donahoo (Yamhill County)

+## 2023-07-20  "NULLITY"
+x-Lawyer (retired) Jim ?? (prop 114 - gun control), met at Downtown Club, says:
+    *   use affidavid (just what I told him)
+    *   she's prison, probation violation etc.
+    *   Nullity is NOT an appeal; it means it never should have happened in first place.
+    *   Even though I was previously rejected under Civil Procedure, fraud, he said to submit it again.